Skip to Content

 Gold and Silver Granite

-Characteristics: This type of granite has a rich unique pattern which works well in adding drama to your kitchen.
-It is characterized by a mxiture of black and cool gray veins, golden streaks against a white .
-Gold and Silver granite is ideal for adding dimension and drama to an “all white” kitchen cabinet setting.
+Characteristics: This type of granite has a rich, unique pattern that works well in adding drama to your kitchen.
+A multitude of black and cool gray veins and golden streaks against white characterizes it.
+Gold and Silver stone slabs are ideal for adding dimension and drama to an “all-white” kitchen cabinet setting.

 Cost: $50 per square foot (3cm thick)